 2. Take out the cash you need for the week

 Having a card in your wallet can make it easy to buy things you don’t need, as well as lose track of your spending.
 Instead, consider withdrawing the cash you need for food and other items.
-This should help you only spend as much as you really want to based on your budget, and allowing you to save much more towards travel.
+This should help you only spend as much as you really want to based on your budget, and allows you to save much more towards travel.

 3. Avoid getting overdrafts and loans